'I would be very happy' - Nchout's hopes for the 2019 African Women's Player of the Year award | Goal.com

 'I would be very happy' - Nchout's hopes for the 2019 African Women's Player of the Year award

-Ajara Nchout is excited to win her first African Women's Player of the Year award at the 2019 Caf Awards in Egypt on Tuesday.
+Ajara Nchout says it will be exciting to win her first African Women's Player of the Year award at the 2019 Caf Awards in Egypt on Tuesday.

 The Cameroonian is seeking to win her maiden continental prize but must beat off challenges from former winners in Nigeria's Asisat Oshoala and South Africa's Thembi Kgatlana.